Merlinantony1810/covid-19-global-insights/README.md

 ### ✅ **Global Daily Cases and Deaths**
 Presents total daily cases and deaths globally, and calculates the global mortality rate based on new cases.

-### ✅ **Rolling Count of People Vaccinated**
-Tracks the cumulative number of vaccinated individuals per country over time, and computes the percentage of the population that has received the vaccine.
----

 ## 🧠 SQL Techniques Used
 The project uses various advanced SQL techniques to extract meaningful insights: